Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Acceptable identification is:

-If you are currently enrolled in a state college, university, or technical college, you may use your school photo ID.
-If you attend a private college or university, you must show one of the other acceptable forms of photo identification.
-For more information, call 877-725-9797.
+If you are currently enrolled in a public state college, university, or technical college in Georgia, you may use your school photo ID.
+If you attend a private college or university in Georgia, you must show one of the other acceptable forms of photo identification.
+For more information, call our office at 706-613-3150.